 We would recommend that both parties agree on the independent garage/service that will be carrying out the inspection prior to anything being confirmed.

-The cost incurred for carrying out an independent inspection would need to be agreed between yourself and the dealer, however it may be likely that you would need to pay for the inspection initially and if a fault is found, then recompense for the inspection should be sought from the dealer.
+The cost incurred for carrying out an independent inspection would need to be agreed between yourself and the dealer, however it may be likely that you would need to pay for the inspection initially and if a fault is found, then recompense for the inspection could be sought from the dealer.

 -